Clicker Training Horses home

-It takes skill to learn to train with naturally recurring reinforcers.
+It takes skill to learn to train with naturally occurring reinforcers.
 Hey, it takes skill to learn to successfully train with FOOD!
 However, if you start to explore the science behind the training you will learn tools that make this technology even MORE exciting.

 I thoroughly love starting a new horse with clicker training.
 It is the beginning of a grand adventure; I am confident the experience will be positive for the horse.

 All of my background of valuable horse clicker training experience recently came into play with a deaf 2 year old horse.
 At the time I started the horse, I did NOT know she was deaf, nobody did.
 But the process of discovering she was deaf has been quite validating for many reasons.